shivasayz/VisitTrack/README.md

 # VisitTrack (Java + MySQL)

 VisitorLog is a Java-based console application that helps track and manage visitor entries using a MySQL database.
-Designed for use in offices, institutions, or any space with regular foot traffic, VisitorLog provides a simple way to record guest details, update visitor info, and mark exit times — all from a terminal interface.
+Designed for use in offices, institutions, or any space with regular foot traffic, VisitTrack provides a simple way to record guest details, update visitor info, and mark exit times — all from a terminal interface.
 It ensures visitor data is organized, timestamped, and accessible for future reference.

 ## 📋 Features